rec/tdir/README.rst

     For dictionaries, the contents are used to recursively create and fill the directory.

-    For Paths, the file is copied into the target directory
+    For Paths, that file is copied into the target directory under the same name.

   kwargs:
     A dictionary mapping file or directory names to values.